Skip to main content

 Aerial shots of the Wave Hill cattle station in the Northern Territory, on the traditional lands of the Gurindji people.
 Segment includes scenes of cattle mustering by Aboriginal stockmen.

-On 23 August 1966 200 Gurindji stockmen, domestic workers and their families walked off Wave Hill Station in the Northern Territory and refused to keep working for the station owners.
-The disagreement over wages and land ownership lasted for seven years.
+On 23 August 1966, about 200 Gurindji stockmen, domestic workers and their families walked off Wave Hill Station in the Northern Territory and refused to keep working for the station owners.
+The disagreement over wages and land ownership lasted for nine years.
 In 1974 some of the Gurindji people’s homelands were returned to them.
 This influenced the first legislation, passed in 1976, that allowed Aboriginal people to claim land title.

 Activities